All Episodes

 They have become such big spenders.

-But they have become such Democrat liberal like big spenders that they are so afraid with Trump with his lifetime of being a businessman and lifetime at looking at bottom lines that he really is gonna get in there and no more three hundred dollar hammers, no more five hundred dollar toilet seats, no more waste fraud and abuse.
+But they have become such Democrat-liberal-like big spenders that they are so afraid with Trump, with his lifetime of being a businessman and lifetime at looking at bottom lines, that he really is going to get in there and no more $300 hammers, no more $500 toilet seats, no more waste, fraud, and abuse, you know, because they all benefit from all of that spending.

-The the the Republicans and Democrats alike, and they are afraid.
+The Republicans and Democrats alike.

-Listen, I gotta say this.
+Listen, I got to say this.

 Those saboteurs combined.

-Cumulatively they are having an impact.
+Cumulatively, they are having an impact.

 And Trump is not getting the percentage of the Republican vote he needs to win.